snugghash/homomorphically-encrypted-bank/researchLog.md

 - 1850; Three TODOs - Implement Big Poly Array, conversion from ciphertext to it, then the addition.
 Interprocess communication/savings = nil.
 20190204
-- 1339: Reasons to use Kafka+Spark: good integrations and docuemntation, support present
+- 1339: Reasons to use Kafka+Spark: good integrations and docuemntation, support present 20190206
+- 1548; Kafka consumer - timing out when connecting to kafka.
+Is 9092 the default port?